HOUSE MANUAL (Everything you need to know, plus..)

 KITCHEN

-We observe a basic Jewish Kosher food policy - please do not bring into the house any pork products or shellfish.
+We observe a basic Jewish Kosher food policy – I would prefer that you not bring into the house any pork products or shellfish, but it’s your call.

 All the appliances work as you would expect.
 Use washing machine sparingly (two loads in one day chokes the treatment system).
-The microwave is rather low powered.
-The fridge is cold - keep the dial lined up with the green dot.
+It might stop during the rinse cycle – so just lift the lid and let it drop back roughly.
+That usually does the trick.
+The microwave and stove are fine.
+The fridge is cold – keep the dial near Normal, turn down on leaving.

 We use tap water for general washing purposes and bottled water for drinking, coffee, etc. Use the water you find - but please replace it before you leave.
-(You can buy different sizes at the co-op - the best is to take back the big blue empty and get another).
+(You can buy different sizes at the co-op - the best is to take back the big blue empty and refill it at the co-op, at the gas bar or at Ford Cove).

 Eat any open packages or perishables that you find.
 Use the spices, etc that you need.
 Replace any cans or packages you consume.